haru52/base_template/README.md

 [![Security overview](images/security_overview.png)](https://github.com/haru52/base_template/security)

-Why `Code scannig alerts` feature isn't set up?
+Why `Code scannig alerts` feature isn't enabled?
 Because this template has no code to scan!
 Of course you can set up this feature according to your project.

 ### Troubleshooting